MIDI: Computer files

-Standard files

 The Standard MIDI File (SMF) is a file format that provides a standardized way for music sequences to be saved, transported, and opened in other systems.
 The standard was developed and is maintained by the MMA, and usually uses a .mid extension.
 The compact size of these files led to their widespread use in computers, mobile phone ringtones, webpage authoring and musical greeting cards.
 These files are intended for universal use and include such information as note values, timing and track names.
 Lyrics may be included as metadata, and can be displayed by karaoke machines.

 SMFs are created as an export format of software sequencers or hardware workstations.
 They organize MIDI messages into one or more parallel tracks and time-stamp the events so that they can be played back in sequence.
 A header contains the arrangement's track count, tempo and an indicator of which of three SMF formats the file uses.
 A type 0 file contains the entire performance, merged onto a single track, while type 1 files may contain any number of tracks that are performed synchronously.
 Type 2 files are rarely used and store multiple arrangements, with each arrangement having its own track and intended to be played in sequence.